 Many companies will not maintain the voluntary Permanent Insider Section of an insider list.
 The Permanent Insider Section must only contain the names of officers or employees who, by virtue of their function, have access to all inside information of the Company at all times such information exists (and not just inside information which is specific to a particular project, deal or event), regardless of actual knowledge.
-This is because if it is likely that an individual will only have access to inside information of his or her involvement in a project, deal or event, it will be more appropriate for that person to be added to the Project Insider Section.
+This is because if it is likely that an individual will only have access to inside information on an occasional basis by reason of his or her involvement in a project, deal or event, it will be more appropriate for that person to be added to the Project Insider Section.